-Undergraduates who have been away from the university for one or more semesters and want to return to ASU in a Fulton School of Engineering program are required to apply for readmission through the University Registrar's office.

-Students who left ASU as ineligible or disqualified must first request reinstatement.
-All other readmission requests are processed as follows:
+Undergraduates who have been away from the university for one or more semesters and want to return to ASU in an Ira A. Fulton School of Engineering program, are required to apply for readmission through the university registrar's office.
+Students who left ASU as ineligible or disqualified must first request reinstatement (see number four below).
+All other requests are processed as follows:

-Fulton School of Engineering students seeking readmission to the Fulton program they left are readmitted to the Fulton program into the same portion of the program and the same academic standing (i.e., good academic standing or on probation) they had when they left ASU.

-Fulton School of Engineering students who are seeking readmission to a Fulton program other than the program they left and who have an ASU GPA of 3.00 or higher are readmitted to the new Fulton School of Engineering program in the freshman and sophomore portion with the same academic standing they had when leaving ASU.

-Fulton School of Engineering students and non-Fulton School students seeking readmission to a Fulton program, other than the program they were in when they left, and who have an ASU GPA less than 3.00 are subject to the admission by change of major process.
+- 1. School of engineering students seeking readmission to the same school program they left are readmitted directly to the Bachelor of Science in Engineering or Bachelor of Science degree program they left with the same academic standing (i.e., good academic standing or on probation) they had when they left ASU. - 2.
+School of engineering students and non-school of engineering students, who are seeking readmission to an Ira A. Fulton School of Engineering program other than the program they left, and who have an ASU GPA of 3.00 or higher, are readmitted directly to the Bachelor of Science in Engineering or Bachelor of Science degree program with the same academic standing (i.e., good academic standing or on probation) they had when they left ASU. - 3.
+School of engineering students and non-school of engineering students seeking readmission to an Ira A. Fulton School of Engineering program other than the program they were in when they left, and who have an ASU GPA less than 3.00 are subject to the admission by change of major process.
 These requests for readmission are reviewed on an individual basis.
-If the request for readmission is approved, the student is readmitted to the new Fulton School of Engineering program in the freshman and sophomore portion with the same academic standing they had when leaving ASU.
+If the request for readmission is approved, the student is readmitted directly to the new Bachelor of Science in Engineering or Bachelor of Science degree program with the same academic standing (i.e., good academic standing or on probation) they had when they left ASU. - 4.
+School of engineering students and non-school of engineering students seeking readmission to an Ira A. Fulton School of Engineering program, who left ASU with either ineligible or disqualified status are subject to the school's reinstatement process, which requires review by the school and program.
+Approval of reinstatement requires completion of at least 15 hours of appropriate non-school course work with a GPA of 3.00 or higher and a cumulative (ASU + transfer) GPA of at least 2.50.
+If the reinstatement request is approved and the readmission request involves a change of major, then the change of major review must be completed.
+All students who gain readmission through reinstatement will return on continued probation in the appropriate Bachelor of Science in Engineering or Bachelor of Science degree program.